nasirnjs/kubernetes/integration-hub/kafka-readme.md

 | 2         | Broker-3| Broker-1       | Broker-2       |

 > Distribution ensures no single broker is leader for all partitions, spreading load evenly.

+## Message (Record) Structure
+Each Kafka message (also called a record) has:
+- Key → Optional.
+Used for partitioning and ensuring ordering if present.
+- Value → Required.
+The actual payload (e.g., JSON, Avro, string, binary).
+- Timestamp → Event time (set by producer) or log append time (set by broker).
+Optional if producer doesn’t provide.
+- Headers → Optional metadata as key-value pairs.
+- Offset → Unique sequential ID assigned by the broker for each partition.

+## Producer (Message Publisher)

+1. Publishes messages to topics
+- The producer is the application or service that creates messages and sends them to Kafka.
+- Messages are sent to a **topic**, which is a logical category or feed name in Kafka.
+**Examples:** `user-signup`, `order-events`.

+2. Chooses the partition using
+- Kafka topics are split into **partitions** for scalability and parallelism.
+- The producer decides which partition a message goes to using different strategies:

+- **Key hash:** If a message has a key, Kafka uses its hash to determine the partition.
+This ensures that messages with the same key always go to the same partition, preserving **order**.
+- **Round-robin:** If no key is provided, Kafka distributes messages evenly across partitions in a round-robin manner.
+- **Custom partitioner:** You can define your own logic to choose partitions based on your business requirements.

+3. Uses batching, compression, and acknowledgments for performance
+- **Batching:** Producer can send multiple messages together in a batch to reduce network overhead.
+- **Compression:** Messages can be compressed to save bandwidth and storage.
+- **Acknowledgments (acks):**
+  - `acks=0`: Fire-and-forget, fastest but no guarantee.
+  - `acks=1`: Wait for leader acknowledgment.
+  - `acks=all`: Wait for all replicas, ensures maximum durability.

+4. Sends required Value, and optionally Key, Timestamp, and Headers
+- **Value:** This is the main content of the message.
+It is **mandatory**.
+- **Key:** Optional, used for partitioning and ordering.
+- **Timestamp:** Optional; can represent event time (set by producer) or log append time (set by broker).
+- **Headers:** Optional metadata for extra context like correlation IDs, tracing info, or custom tags.